-- 1. Open this link (https://www.milestonesys.com/da/community/business-partner-tools/supported-devices/). - 2.
+- 1. Open this link (Milestone Device Packs). - 2.
 Click the link that matches your XProtect VMS product. - 3.
-In the Device pack column, select the version of the current device pack. - 4.
-Select the manufacturer of your device, and then click Filter.
-The version of the firmware that the device pack supports is listed in the Tested Firmware column.
+Select the device brand and model. - 4.
+Click Select.
+The version of the firmware that the device pack supports is available for download.

-NIST SP 800-53 SI-2 Flaw Remediation
+• NIST SP 800-53 SI-2 Flaw Remediation